DOCtorActoAntohich/DOCtorActoAntohich/README.md

 ### my favorite languages

 - rust - i am a simp.
-- python is funny and i love it...
 - c++ is cursed and i love it...
-- c# is nice and i love it...
+- nix is uh...
 - java - _[a boilerplate-driven language designed for writing verbose object-oriented instant legacy code](https://youtu.be/m4-HM_sCvtQ)_.
-- C must die (i think i like it too)
+- who made c

 ### links